 Indicator: LO9 (Local) Change of use of residential accommodation to other uses reporting year.
-The two cases involved conversion of school caretaker house to D1 use.
-There were no losses recorded in the last reporting year.
-Only thirteen residential units have been lost to other uses in the last 6 years (during the period 1st April 2005 to 31st March 2010).
+The two cases involved conversion of a dwelling house to GP surgery, D1 use and conversion of a dwelling house to a care home, C2 use.
+There were two losses recorded in the last reporting year.
+Only fifteen residential units have been lost to other uses in the last 7 years (during the period 1st April 2005 to 31st March 2011).
 These included change of uses to a dental surgery, education/training centres, an office and a care home for up to 6 adults with learning difficulties.
 This represents only a fraction of total residential completions during this period.